indraperkasa/indraperkasa.github.io/_pages/home-temp.md

 {: .text-right}
 ### Composer
 {: .text-left}
+scoring works as the main composer.
 {% include gallery id="filmscore1" %}

 ---

 ### additional-music / co-composer / orchestrator
 {: .text-left}
+this is how i start in the film scoring industry, by helping other composers.
 {% include gallery id="filmscore2" %}

 ---